-(b) the number of members of the public permitted in each non-seated space at the facility at any one time is limited to (with infants under one year of age not

-- (c) entry to, and egress from, a seated space or a non-seated space is monitored and staggered, where possible, to ensure compliance with the limits that apply in subclauses (a)(ii) and (b); and - (d) where the maximum capacity for the facility under these directions is 500 persons or more, a COVIDSafe Plan for the facility is published on the facility's Internet site; and - (e) the person uses all reasonable endeavours to implement relevant recommendations by the Victorian Government to manage public health risks arising out of the operation of the facility. - (4) Despite subclause (3), a person who operates a facility described in subclause (3) for the purpose of providing an exclusive venue for the exclusive use of a single school at any one time for educational or school gathering purposes is not required to comply with the requirements in subclauses (3)(a) to (c).
+- (b) the number of members of the public permitted in each non-seated space at the facility at any one time is limited to (with infants under one year of age not counting towards this limit) the number calculated by dividing the total area of the non-seated space accessible to members of the public (measured in square metres) by 2; and - (c) entry to, and egress from, a seated space or a non-seated space is monitored and staggered, where possible, to ensure compliance with the limits that apply in subclauses (a)(ii) and (b); and - (d) where the maximum capacity for the facility under these directions is 500 persons or more, a COVIDSafe Plan for the facility is published on the facility's Internet site; and - (e) the person uses all reasonable endeavours to implement relevant recommendations by the Victorian Government to manage public health risks arising out of the operation of the facility. - (4) Despite subclause (3), a person who operates a facility described in subclause (3) for the purpose of providing an exclusive venue for the exclusive use of a single school at any one time for educational or school gathering purposes is not required to comply with the requirements in subclauses (3)(a) to (c).

 Note: a facility is not operated for the purpose of providing an exclusive venue for the exclusive use of a single school for educational or school gathering purposes if people other than students and staff are permitted to attend.
-If other guests attend, then the limits in subclauses (3)(a) to (d) apply.
+If other guests attend, then the limits in subclauses (3)(a) to (c) apply.